kihyunee/GenoFaecium/README.md

 # 1. GenoFaecium
-Genomic analysis framework for Enterococcus faecium clinical isolates
+Genomic analysis framework for Enterococcus faecium clinical isolates.

 # 2. Installation
-## 2.(1) Linux
+## 2-1.
+Linux
-The installation guide is based on Linux OS.
+This installation guide is based on Linux OS  (such as windows subsystem linux).

 I tested this installation process in Windows Ubuntu 24.04.1 LTS.

-## 2.(2) Miniconda
+## 2-2.
+Miniconda
 If you don't have conda in your system, install a miniconda according to [Miniconda Quickstart Installation Instruction](https://www.anaconda.com/docs/getting-started/miniconda/install#quickstart-install-instructions).

-Here are the commands you can use (copied from the aforementioned link).
+You may try the following commands (copied from the aforementioned link).

 ```
 mkdir -p ~/miniconda3